VINAYDA11061/Accenture_project/README.md

 •	Prepared a PowerPoint deck to communicate key insights for the client and internal stakeholders.

 ### Tasks performed.

+#### Task 1 - Understanding the Business requirements(Requirement gathering).
-### Project Details.
+#### Project Details.
-#### Client name: Social Buzz
+##### Client name: Social Buzz

 Client industry: Social media & content creation.
 [Social Buzz](https://github.com/VINAYDA11061/Accenture_forage/blob/main/Client%20Brief.pdf)

-#### Task 1 - Understanding the Business requirements(Requirement gathering).
                 To start our engagement with Social Buzz, we are running a 3 month initial project in order to prove to them that we are the best firm to work with.
 They are expecting the following:
               • An audit of their big data practice
               • Recommendations for a successful IPO
               • An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity.